AbdullahOztoprak/Langchain_website_chatbot/README.md

 # AI Website Chatbot 🤖✨

-A beautiful, professional AI-powered chatbot interface built with Streamlit and OpenAI.
+A beautiful, professional AI-powered chatbot interface built with Streamlit.
 This intelligent chatbot can help you with website development, programming questions, design advice and much more!

 ## Features

-- **AI-Powered Responses**: Powered by OpenAI's GPT models
+- **AI-Powered Responses**: Powered by local template-based generator (no API required)
+- **Internship Documentation Generator**: Instantly create professional internship reports locally
 - **Beautiful UI**: Modern gradient design with glass morphism effects
-- **⚙Customizable AI Settings**: Adjust model selection and creativity levels
 - **Smart Chat Management**: Create new conversations with one click
 - **Responsive Design**: Works perfectly on desktop and mobile
-- **Secure API Key Input**: Safe, encrypted API key handling
 - **Smooth Animations**: Professional transitions and hover effects

 ## ⚡️ Quick Installation & Run (Optimized for Low Resource PCs)